Thursday, April 24th, 2008

 With a more agile method, you’d be able to play the game early in the cycle with a couple of pieces, and then gradually add in more pieces throughout.
 You’ll be testing some core mechanics early in and can change things if they don’t work.

 Even that tiny example hints at the pitfall ahead: games are all about balance.
 Chess is unplayable with just two kings and some pawns.
 Without the other pieces, it’s a fundamentally different game.
+So now we’ve gone from “nothing to play” to “playing a totally different game that may or may not reflect the final game”.
+Ouch.

 This is where games are different than other software.
-If you’re making a word processor, adding right-justification doesn’t somehow “unbalance” left-justification.
+If you’re making a word processor, adding right-justification doesn’t somehow “unbalance” left- justification.
 Features are fairly isolated from each other and don’t compete.
-In a game (in the game theory sense), every feature or capability affects the overall strategy and equilibrium.
+In a game, every feature or capability affects the overall strategy and equilibrium.
+Building a game incrementally is like trying to build a hanging mobile by hanging it up first and then hanging successive pieces onto it.

 Solutions?